samirmartins/pydaq/docs/step_response_nidaq.md

 ![](/img/step_response_nidaq_gui.png)

-The user is now able to select desired Arduino and sample period, as well as the session duration and the time when the step will be on.
+The user is now able to select desired NIDAQ device, analog input and analog output channel, as well as analog input terminal configuration.
+Step range and sample period can be adjusted along with session duration.
+Step will be applied in the defined time.
 Also, the user will define if the data will or not be plotted and saved.

 ## Step Response using command line

-It will be presented how to use Step_response (and step_response_arduino) to perform a step response experiment using an Arduino board.
+It will be presented how to use Step_response (and step_response_nidaq) to perform a step response experiment using an NIDAQ board.

 Firstly, import library and define parameters: